Shunting Yard Implementation in Java

 }

-The example implementation above first creates an enumerated type called ‘Operator’ which stores the incrementing precedence of the four operators.
-Following this a map is initalised using double bracket syntax, pairing the enumerated type with its symbol equivalent.
-Supplying the postfix method with an infix string splits (on white-space) and evaluates each token.
-The next step depends on the subject matter, if the token is a digit it will be added to the output string immediately.
-If on the other hand it is a left parenthesis, it is added to the stack and kept there until a pairing right parenthesis appears.
-When this is the case, the stack contents is added to the output string until it arrives back at the left parenthesis.
-If the token is an operator each stack operator item is appended to the output string until the token operator has a greater precedence, once complete the subject token is pushed to the stack.
-Finally, the remaining items in the stack are appended to the output builder and a string instance of the StringBuilder is returned.
+The example implementation above first creates an enumerated type called Operator which stores the increasing precedence of the four operators.
+Following this, a map is initialised using double bracket syntax, pairing the enumerated type with its symbol equivalent.
+Supplying the postfix method with an infix string causes the string to be split on whitespace and each token to be evaluated.
+The next step depends on the subject matter.
+If the token is a digit, it is added to the output string immediately.
+If, on the other hand, it is a left parenthesis, it is added to the stack and kept there until a corresponding right parenthesis appears.
+When this is the case, the contents of the stack are appended to the output string until the left parenthesis is reached.
+If the token is an operator, each operator on the stack is appended to the output string until the operator at the top of the stack has a lower precedence than the token.
+Once this condition is met, the token is pushed onto the stack.
+Finally, the remaining items in the stack are appended to the StringBuilder output, and the resulting string is returned.

 postfix("( 5 + 7 ) * 2") // 5 7 + 2 *